Valuing the Resources Our Lives Depend Upon

 July 29, 2019.
-That was Earth Overshoot Day in 2019; the date when people used all of the biological resources that our planet could renew in a year’s time.
-Everything we made and used after that date depleted the resources that would be available for future generations – resources like fresh water, soil fertility, fossil fuels, ocean fisheries, and rare metals.
+That was Earth Overshoot Day in 2019; the date when humans used all of the resources that our planet could renew in a year’s time.
+Everything we made and used after that date came from resources that future generations would need to live – resources like fresh water, soil fertility, ocean fisheries, and more.
+When we fully understand this, we understand why it’s essential that we reduce waste and rethink how we use our valuable resources.

 - Reuse is more than saving paper clips and jars.
 It also means repairing things so they stay out of the landfill.
-It means collecting rainwater and wash water and tap water and making it go twice as far (for example, you can reuse pasta water as a thickener when making soup).
-Reuse extends to food.
-If you’ve never eaten leftovers, you are missing out on convenience, flavor and cost savings.
+It collecting rainwater and wasted tap water so it does double duty when it’s needed in the garden.

-- Did you wait too long to get back to those leftovers?
-Chickens and worms eat food scraps, and composting is another one of the R’s – Rot.
+- Reuse extends to food.
+Chickens and worms are interested in those food scraps.
+Composting is another one of the R’s – Rot.
 Your waste will turn into beautiful soil.
 Look for classes on composting and vermiculture (worms) through your local community ed program, or businesses like Eggplant Urban Farm Supply in St. Paul and the Tiny Diner in Minneapolis.

-- Replace: Just because you bought it in the past, that doesn’t mean it’s the best option.
-Is there another brand with less packaging?
-Could you choose something of better quality that will last longer?
-A good Minnesota example is winter boots: cheap boots last one or two years and aren’t warm.
-High quality boots can last a decade or more, likely can be repaired, and do the job better.
-Give yourself bonus points if you buy quality boots at a reuse store (Repair Lair focuses on quality used outdoor gear, but you could have luck finding quality boots at any reuse store).
-You can also buy locally made boots!
+- Replace: Just because you bought it in the past, that doesn’t mean there aren’t better options with less packaging or more long-lasting quality.
+A good Minnesota example is winter boots: cheap boots last one or two years and worse yet, they aren’t warm!
+High quality boots do the job better, can last a decade or more, and may be repairable.
+You might also consider buying locally made boots!
 Check out Will Steger Mukluks from Ely, MN or Red Wing boots in Red Wing.
 These are more expensive initially, but the longer the product lasts, the cheaper it is in the long run.

 Individual change is essential, but culture change and systems change will make things easier for everyone.
 Transition groups provide people with a vision of what’s possible and give everyday people an opportunity to role model sustainable change for others.
 Here are a few examples of things Transition groups (or other similar sustainability groups) have done.